bratchenko/jenkins-github-pull-request-comments/README.md

 Аdding a new pull request or new commit to an existing pull request will start a new build.
-Looks for an output text in a specific location (provided via $ghprbOutputFile environment variable) and posts contents of that file as a comment to pull request.
+Looks for an output text in a specific location (provided via $ghprcOutputFile environment variable) and posts contents of that file as a comment to pull request.
 If pull request is updated with new commits, this plugin updates existing comment if output file is different.

 ### Required Jenkins Plugins:
 * github-api plugin (https://wiki.jenkins-ci.org/display/JENKINS/GitHub+API+Plugin)